-This mum's nifty hack for dealing with a teething toddler is so simple – yet effective
+One mum's nifty hack for dealing with a teething toddler is both simple and effective

 Got a teething toddler on your hands, mum?

 Sending you love, good vibes and a virtual double-shot latte (or whatever you feel you most need right now!)